- Listing Type: Gap Year Programs

 - Minimum Cost: $5,000 - $9,999

-CityGAP is an outdoor, project-based, experiential program for students 18-22 in New York City.
-We engage with New York as a classroom, laboratory, studio and community, wrestling with urgent challenges facing the city.
-Our program is for young people who want to connect with the world, explore their passions, master life skills and do relevant work with a supportive group of peers.
+CityGAP is an outdoor, city-based, experiential program for participants age 18-25.
+Our program is for young people who want to connect with the world, explore their passions, master life skills, & make an impact with a supportive group of peers.

-CityGAP serves young people from around the world seeking a meaningful, creative, and collaborative experience outside in New York City.
-Our ideal participant is a young person who wants to do hands-on work with peers and expert partners on relevant challenges in the city.
+CityGAP serves people from around the world seeking a meaningful, creative, and collaborative experience outside in NYC.
+Our ideal participant is a person who wants to do hands-on work with peers, mentors and expert partners on relevant challenges in the city.
 We partner with city officials, artists, policymakers, journalists, performers, activists and entrepreneurs.
 Participants work on both group and individual projects, producing a portfolio of original work in a variety of media.

 Participants: 10-12 participants between ages 18-22